SocialHackersAcademy/JavaScript/README.md

 > or links, please share them by [opening a pull request](https://github.com/SocialHackersCodeSchool/JavaScript/pulls).

 # JavaScript!
-Here we learn JavaScript, starting from scratch and go on to advanced concepts split to 3 modules.
+Here we learn JavaScript, starting from scratch and moving on to more advanced concepts.

 ## Module #2 - [JavaScript1](https://github.com/SocialHackersCodeSchool/JavaScript1/)